realworldocaml/book/en/sexprs.md

 ```

 This is there to allow for s-expression converters to be created for
-types containing `sexp_opaque` values, and the resulting converters
+types containing `sexp_opaque` values.
+This is useful because the
-won't necessarily fail.
-For example, if we made the field containing
+resulting converters won't necessarily fail on all inputs.
+For
-a `no_converter` a list, the `t_of_sexp` function could still succeed
+example, if you have a record containing a `no_converter list`, the
-when that list was empty, as shown below.
+`t_of_sexp` function would still succeed when the list is empty.

 ```frag
 ((typ ocamltop)(name sexpr/sexp_opaque.topscript)(part 4))